-No one at Union Pacific or any of its affiliated companies may give you tax advice.
+No one at the Company or its affiliated companies may give you tax advice.
 You are urged to check with your qualified personal tax advisor to determine the answers to tax questions that relate to your particular situation.
 Before you decide how and when you want to take payment of your account, discuss the different tax treatments available.
 The following summary of federal tax consequences is for your general information only and reflects the applicable tax treatment as of January 1, 2022.
 Any state or local tax consequences depend on applicable state or local law.